AdaGold/full-stack-inspiration-board/one-time-project-setup.md

 # Coming Back Together

 Get all members aligned on the front-end.
-Get all members to...:
+Get all members to...

 1. Clone the repo and pull changes
 1. Create an identical `.env` file on their local machine